SeanMatthewNolan/Giuseppe/README.md

 ```
 pip install -e <installation_directory>
 ```
-Currently, the project only supports Python 3.10, but it should soon support back until 3.8.
-Also, I hope to soon add the project to PyPA once it is a little more mature.
+I hope to soon add the project to PyPI once it is a little more mature.

 ## Documentation